voldemortX/DST-CBC/README.md

-# Semi-Supevised Semantic Segmentation via Dynamic Self-Training and Class-Balanced Curriculum
+# Semi-Supervised Semantic Segmentation via Dynamic Self-Training and Class-Balanced Curriculum

 This repository contains the code for our paper [DST-CBC](https://arxiv.org/abs/2004.08514), a concise and effective method for semi-supervised semantic segmentation.